Critically Endangered Turtles That Might Disappear Forever

 Gopherus agassizii (Desert Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-The Desert Tortoise (Gopherus agassizii) is a resilient reptile native to the arid regions of North America.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article The Desert Tortoise (Gopherus agassizii) is a resilient reptile native to the arid regions of North America.
 Renowned for its longevity and distinctive burrowing behavior, this species plays a crucial role in its ecosystem.
-Despite its hardy nature, the Desert Tortoise faces numerous conservation challenges.
-Scientific…
+Despite…

 -